jejung/heimdall/README.md

     B   9   20  0
     C   1   5   7

-With the given matrix we can see that `A` was predicted correctly 10 times and there was 2 times it was predicted when the actual value was `B`.
+With the given matrix one can see that `A` was predicted correctly 10 times and there was 2 times it was predicted when the actual value was `B`.

 ## II.
 Analysis

 ### Data Exploration

-One of the best text example datasets available on internet currently is the [20 newsgroups dataset](http://scikit-learn.org/stable/datasets/twenty_newsgroups.html#newsgroups), freely distributed on scikit-learn python's library.
+One of the best raw text example datasets available on internet currently is the [20 newsgroups dataset](http://scikit-learn.org/stable/datasets/twenty_newsgroups.html#newsgroups), freely distributed on scikit-learn python's library.

 This dataset contains around 180000 newsgroups posts on 20 subtopics.
-The dataset itself is already split on train and test parts to be used on leaning models.
+The dataset itself is already split on train and test parts to be used on learning models.

-Even this dataset is not composed by emails, it can be used to train and measure a email classifier tool, since Heimdall is supposed to use only general text classifying tools.
+Even this dataset is not composed by emails, it can be used to train and measure a email classifier tool, since the tool use only general text classifying tools.

 Scikit-learn has functions to fetch and load the data into python arrays containing raw text and labels related.
-We start by using the `sklearn.datasets.fetch_20newsgroups` function to retrieve the data this will return a python object with two attributes:
+By using the `sklearn.datasets.fetch_20newsgroups` function to retrieve the data one get a python object with two
+attributes:

 * **data**: A list containing raw texts from news posts.
 * **target**: A list where each value is the label of the correspondent entry on the data list.

-For Heimdall will be used only between 4 and 6 categories because this would be the average number of departments a company will have so we don't need a model that is capable of identifying 20 categories.
+For Heimdall it will be used only between 4 and 6 categories as this would be the average number of departments a company will have.
+There is no need of a model that is capable of identifying 20 categories.

 According to the documentation, the categories are: